COGS18/Projects/overview.md

 *GitHub Extra Credit (1%)*

 For extra credit, if you put your project in a public repo on GitHub, you will earn 1% extra credit on the project.
+(Note: This should be the *unzipped* version of your project, so that others on GitHub can see your code.)

 ### External Code